jeffski13/react-livedata/README.md

 This module will allow for MVVM architecture development inside of the React Framework.

-A base class which can be extended by the implemented by Viewmodel implementation class.
-The constructor needs to be called immidately with the react component whose state we are modeling.
+Your JS class can extend the Viewmodel.
+The constructor needs to be called with the react component whose state we are modeling. (see Example section below.)

 # Getting Started